QuineDot/rust-learning/src/misc-default-param.md

 Lifetime paramters can not be given defaults, and do not change any of the default parameter behavior we've discussed.

-I've tried to take care to use phrases like "specify one or mmore non-lifetime parameter" instead of phrase like "empty parameter list".
+I've tried to take care to use phrases like "specify one or more non-lifetime parameter" instead of phrase like "empty parameter list".
 But just to make things more explicit: the inclusion or elision of lifetime parameters doesn't change how parameter defaults work.